About Selva

 I am primarily a self-taught artist.
 I have had a modest amount of instruction during a short course at the Victorian College of the Arts in Melbourne.

 However, I continuously undertake self-study and research into the methods and materials of my craft.
 That knowledge, put into practice, helps me bring out the best characteristics of the chosen technique, express and convey my intentions properly, and ensure the permanence of results.
-Often, one finds it easier to rely on product descriptions and advertisements instead of learning the fundamentals (science and application) of their materials and techniques.

 When did you start your art career?

 I've always been creative and dabbled in making art throughout my life.
 As a teenager, I was keen on pursuing a fine arts degree, but family obligations took me differently.
 After many years of practising as a lawyer, I threw caution to the wind and gave up my chosen profession to follow my dream of being an artist.
-I have been making art for 10 years, and loving it.
+I have been making art for 11 years, and loving it.

 Why do you make this type of art?